ioChem-BD/documentation-faqs/general/reset-password.md

-On the login form you will see two links under the username/password textboxes, you have to click on the *Have you forgotten your password?* link.
+On the login form you will see a link on the right hand of the password textbox, you have to click on the *Forgot it?* link.

 ![Reset password link](/general/images/reset-password.png)